 The Cat Trail consists of twenty one carved cats out of wood, stone or metal, which are strategically placed, climbing up walls, sitting on window sills, or walking along roofs, around the city of York on historic buildings or historic streets.
-We set off on this trail in the Shambles with cat number 1 and followed the clues given in a map of the Cat Trail.
-By the time it was dark we had found cat number 16 above a Clinton cards shop and had visited:
+Start this trail in the Shambles with cat number 1 and follow the clues given in a map of the Cat Trail.
+By the time it gets dark you probably will have found cat number 16 above a Clinton cards shop.
+You will have visited:

 St Andrews Gate

 The Kings Arms

 After a hearty English breakfast of eggs, bacon, sausages, mushroom and tomatoes take the Park and Ride into York once again.
 There you can finish off the Cat Trail from cat number 17 through to cat number 21.
 Once the cat trail is accomplished successfully it is time for a coffee in the Shambles followed by a visit to the great gothic cathedral of York Minster.